Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

                                 </form>
                         </div>

-178. Create the condition to show kpi inputs in the table for admin/non-admin login
-179. create nested condition for search buttons - complete code:
+178. Create the condition to show kpi inputs in the table for admin/non-admin login and create nested condition for search buttons - complete code:

                 # nested coniditons to build kpi inputs table based on user login and  search text
                 if user=="admin":